Chrome Extension with 100,000 Users Caught Pushing Cryptocurrency Miner - Slashdot

 Re: (Score:2)

+How does Gridcoin (BOINC's cryptocurrency) invalidate coins mined without consent when it's discovered say, a after being mined?

-charge the authors with theft (Score:3)
+charge the authors with theft (Score:5, Insightful)

 If the extension is surreptitiously stealing your cpu cycles and electricity to perform an activity that the authors did not explicitly ask permission, I would say that meets the definition of theft.
 File a criminal complaint and let the authorities chase them around.